Activision: The video game market crash (1983–1988)

 The success of Activision, alongside the popularity of the Atari 2600, led to many more home consoles third-party developers as well as other home consoles.
 Activision produced some of its Atari games for the Intellivision and ColecoVision consoles, among other platforms.
 However, several new third-party developers also arose, attempting to follow the approach Activision had used but without the experience they had; according to Crane, several of these companies were founded with venture capital and hired programmers with little game design experience off the street, mass-publishing whatever product the developers had made.
 This was a contributing factor to the video game crash of 1983.

 For Activision, while they survived the crash, they felt its effects in the following years.
 These third-party developers folded, leaving warehouses full of unsold games, which savvy retailers purchased and sold at a mass discount ($5 compared to Activision's $40 manufacturer's suggested retail price).
 While there was still a demand for Activision games, uneducated consumers were more drawn to the heavily discounted titles instead, reducing their income.
-Their quarterly revenue dropped from $50 million in mid-1983 to about $6–7 million by the end of 1984, according to Levy, and were forced to lay off staff, going from about 400 employees to 95 in that period.
-Because of this, Activision decided that they needed to diversify their games onto home computers such as the Commodore 64, Apple, and Atari 8-bit family to avoid completely going out of business like other third-party developers.
+Their quarterly revenue dropped from $50 million in mid-1983 to about $6–7 million by the end of 1984, according to Levy, and they were forced to lay off staff, going from about 400 employees to 95 in that period.
+Because of this, Activision decided that they needed to diversify their games onto home computers such as the Commodore 64, Apple, and Atari 8-bit computers to avoid completely going out of business like other third-party developers.
 There still was a drain of talent through 1985 from the crash.
-Miller and Whitehead left in 1984 due to the large devaluation of their stock and went to form Accolade.
+Miller and Whitehead left in 1984 due to the large devaluation of their stock and went on to form Accolade.

 With the video game crash making console game development a risky proposition, the company focused on developing for home computers with games like Little Computer People and Hacker, while Levy tried to keep expenditures in check as they recovered.
 Looking to expand further, Activision acquired, through a corporate merger, the struggling text adventure pioneer Infocom in June 1986.
 This acquisition was spearheaded by Levy, who was a big fan of Infocom's titles and felt the company was in a similar position as Activision.
 About six months after the "Infocom Wedding", Activision's board decided to replace Levy with Bruce Davis.
 Davis was against the purchase of Infocom from the start and was heavy-handed in its management, and even attempted to seek a lawsuit to recover their purchase from Infocom's shareholders.
-Crane also found Davis difficult to work with and was concerned with how Davis managed the closure of Imagic, one of the third-party development studios formed in Activision's success in 1981.
+Crane also found Davis difficult to work with and was concerned with how Davis managed the closure of Imagic, one of the third-party development studios formed after Activision's success in 1981.
 Crane left Activision in 1986 and helped Garry Kitchen found Absolute Entertainment.
+In late 1986, Activision adopted the Electric Dreams brand, usually used for British software, for titles outside of English for the American market.